yeyixin1993/AgendaProject/README.md

 	pip install openpyxl

  Run the localhost website:
-	In terminal, first navigate to the folder: cd */AgendaProject
+	In terminal, first navigate to the folder, then run the server.py:

-	Then run the server.py
+      cd */AgendaProject

 	python server.py

 Then you will be able to open the welcome page on any browsers by typing:

       localhost:5000/

       	or